- General Instructions

 1973 N. Rulon White Blvd.

-If you claim an excessive amount of tax refund or credit relating to income tax (other than a claim relating to the earned income credit), you may be liable for a penalty of 20% of the amount determined to be excessive.
+If you claim an excessive amount of tax refund or credit relating to income tax, you may be liable for a penalty of 20% of the amount determined to be excessive.
 An excessive amount is the amount of the claim for refund or credit that is more than the amount of claim allowable for the tax year.
-The penalty may be waived if you can show that you had a reasonable basis for making the claim.
+The penalty may be waived if you can show that the claim for the excessive amount is due to a reasonable cause.

 A paid tax return preparer who files Form 843 for you must sign the form and fill in the identifying information at the bottom of the form.
 The tax preparer must give you a copy of the completed Form 843 for your records.
 Someone who prepares your Form 843 but does not charge you should not sign it.